nexiality/documentation/release/nexial-core-v4.0.changelog.md

 #### Fixes
 - screen recording now accurately determine the screen resolution of the active monitor during recording, thus avoiding any oversized or chopped-off capturing.
+- minor improvements on execution output (HTML) to remove unnecessary escaping of double quotes
 #### Improvements